monsoonmaelstrom/book2/book2.md

 “That’s what I’m afraid of,” I mutter.
 “You never answered me earlier.”

-“Didn’t I?” he says, notably not asking what he neglected to answer earlier.
+“Didn’t I?” he responds, notably not asking what he neglected to answer earlier.

 “You didn’t.”
 I wait silently just off his shoulder.